In this article, we learn about boiler efficiency’s meaning and formula for direct method of calculation. Also, we practice with an example.

 The efficiency of the boiler can be measured in the indirect method is also easily by measuring all the losses occurring in the boilers using the principles to be described.

-We use indirect method to overcome the disadvantages of the direct method.
-In this method we have to calculate the various heat losses associated with boiler.
+We use the indirect method to overcome the disadvantages of the direct method.
+In this method, we have to calculate the various heat losses associated with boiler.

 Related Articles